 Derivative Instruments.
-CERC enters into certain derivative instruments to manage physical commodity price risk and does not engage in proprietary or speculative commodity trading.
+CenterPoint Energy enters into certain derivative instruments to manage physical commodity price risk and does not engage in proprietary or speculative commodity trading.
 These financial instruments do not qualify or are not designated as cash flow or fair value hedges.

 Weather Hedges.
-CERC has weather normalization or other rate mechanisms that mitigate the impact of weather on its natural gas distribution business (NGD) in Arkansas, Louisiana, Mississippi and Oklahoma.
-NGD in Texas and Minnesota do not have such mechanisms.
-As a result, fluctuations from normal weather may have a significant positive or negative effect on NGD's results in Texas and Minnesota.
+CenterPoint Energy has weather normalization or other rate mechanisms that mitigate the impact of weather on its natural gas distribution business (NGD) in Arkansas, Louisiana, Mississippi and Oklahoma.
+NGD in Texas and Minnesota and electric operations in Texas do not have such mechanisms.
+As a result, fluctuations from normal weather may have a significant positive or negative effect on NGD's results in Texas and Minnesota and on CenterPoint Houston's results in its service territory.

-CERC entered into heating-degree day swaps for certain NGD jurisdictions to mitigate the effect of fluctuations from normal weather on its results of operations and cash flows for the winter heating season, which contained a bilateral dollar cap of \$16 million in both 2013 - 2014 and 2014 - 2015.
+CenterPoint Energy entered into heating-degree day swaps for certain NGD jurisdictions to mitigate the effect of fluctuations from normal weather on its results of operations and cash flows for the winter heating season, which contained a bilateral dollar cap of \$16 million in both 2013 - 2014 and 2014 - 2015.
+CenterPoint Energy also entered into a winter weather hedge for the CenterPoint Houston service territory, which contained a bilateral dollar cap of \$8 million in both 2013 - 2014 and 2014 - 2015.
 The swaps are based on ten-year normal weather.
-During the three months ended March 31, 2015 and 2014, CERC recognized losses of \$5 million and \$7 million, respectively, related to these swaps.
+During the three months ended March 31, 2015 and 2014, CenterPoint Energy recognized losses of \$10 million and \$8 million, respectively, related to these swaps.
 Weather hedge gains and losses are included in revenues in the Condensed Statements of Consolidated Income.